 "Come in!"
 Her sharp commanding voice barked from the opposite side of the door.

 I opened the door and stepped apprehensively inside.
 Sister Mary Agnes was a highly intimidating woman.
 She wasn't known to demonstrate compassion.
 She hadn't glanced up at me once as I stood awkwardly in front of her desk.

 "I was wondering if perhaps I could have a moment of your time, Sister?"
 I asked, my voice quivering with nerves.

 My heart was beating rapidly and my mouth had run dry.
-All the adrenaline I felt on the way over to her office, was depleting quickly.
-Her cold, icy glare, stripped away most of the courage I had left.
+All the adrenaline I gathered on the way over to her office was depleting fast.
+Her cold, icy glare stripped away most of the courage I had left.

 My vision clouded as hot tears stung my eyes.
 My chest heaved with uncontrollable sobs.

 "Affliction?
 Better off with God?
 How could you?
 You call yourself a woman of the lord, yet you sold young girls to benefit yourself.
 Do you think I don't know what has been happening all these years?
 My brother may be deaf, Sister Mary Agnes, but I'm certainly not blind.
 I know you have the means to help us, yet you choose to do nothing!"
 I shouted, between anguished sobs.

 Sister Mary Agnes narrowed her eyes at me during my rant.
 Her nostrils flared as her chest rose and fell unsteadily.
 For a moment, I thought she was going to stand to her feet but she seemed to have a second thought.
 I observed as she relaxed in her chair and pondered her thoughts, then a wry smile manifested across her lips.